Getting a refund on tickets

 If an event is rescheduled to another date, your tickets should be valid.
 If you can't make the rescheduled date, then you're entitled to a full refund.

-The ticket seller is responsible for giving you your refund for tickets to a cancelled event.
+The ticket seller is responsible for giving you a refund for tickets to a cancelled event.

 - You’re not entitled to a refund if you can no longer attend an event